etruxton/arcvde/ENHANCED_TRACKING_NOTES.md

-# Enhanced Finger Gun Tracking
+# Enhanced Hand Tracking for arCVde

 ## The Problem
 When pointing directly at the camera, MediaPipe struggles because: